YuriCha02/scRNA-seq_online/lessons/01_intro_to_scRNA-seq.md

 - **Cell-specific capture efficiency:** Different cells will have differing numbers of transcripts captured resulting in differences in sequencing depth (e.g. 10-50% of transcriptome).
 - **Library quality:** Degraded RNA, low viability/dying cells, lots of free floating RNA, poorly dissociated cells, and inaccurate quantitation of cells can result in low quality metrics
 - **Amplification bias:** During the amplification step of library preparation, not all transcripts are amplified to the same level.
 - **Batch effects:** Batch effects are a significant issue for scRNA-Seq analyses, since you can see significant differences in expression due solely to the batch effect.
+	- In molecular biology, a batch effect occurs when non-biological factors in an experiment cause changes in the data produced by the experiment.
+Such effects can lead to inaccurate conclusions when their causes are correlated with one or more outcomes of interest in an experiment.

 	<img src="../img/batch_effect_pca.png" width="600">